lsst-dm/dm_dev_guide/stack/moving-to-github-actions.rst

 #. ``git add lint.yaml``
 #. ``git commit`` and add a commit message such as "Migrate from Travis to GitHub Actions."
 #. ``git push -u origin u/{user}/migrate-to-gha``
 #.
-Create a pull request and merge it.
+Create a pull request from your branch.
 #.
 Go to the "Settings" page of the repository.
    This may be under the right-side "..." menu depending on your window width.
 #.
 Choose "Branches" in the left sidebar.